Ryan-M3/Riot3/README.md

 ###### TrackCamYLookAtCursor

 I honestly couldn't come up with a better name for what this script does.
 Suppose I have a plane or object that I always want to face the camera, but I also want it rotated towards the mouse, like an arrow that always points to the mouse.
 That's what this script does.

+## Units

+#### Animations

+The only script here just slects an animation at random out of a list of animations to play.
+Animations in this context mean the movement of characters on the screen, rather than a cartoon.

+#### Basic Scripts

+###### CanAttackCar

+Rioters can band together to flip over a car.
+This script prrovides that functionality.

+###### CharSheet

+I envisioned each unit as having a sort of D&D character sheet.
+This makes saving and loading a unit from a save file easy to deal with as you're basically just saving the character sheet.

+###### EnemyCtrl

+I did a decent job in the file itself:
+    /// <summary>
+    /// While each individual unit is controlled independently
+    /// boids-style, there's still a need to control all units
+    /// in the same way that the player controls each of his.
+    /// As an example, no individual rioter can end the enemy
+    /// turn, only the EnemyCtrl can, but what each enemy does
+    /// for its turn is controlled by that RioterAI, not the
+    /// EnemyCtrl.
+EnemyCtrl is the imagined enemy player in
+    /// the seat and RioterAI is the unit on the board.
+    /// </summary>

+###### GettingArrestedStatus

+I implemented the process of being arrested as a status effect.
+I decided that it made the most sense to arrest a rioter on the condition that they don't have enough action points to resist arrest.
+Further, I decided that the non-lethal force used by riot police should primarily deplete a rioter's ability to resist arrest.
+Actually depleting their health points and killing them is something the player should try to avoid.

+###### MeshSetter

+Componenet that enables you to change the mesh (clothing) on the rig of you character model.

+###### MeshSetterWaveFn

+Junk file.
+The actual code is now located in Data Libs.

+###### Party

+This is the concept of your "party" in a traditional RPG setting.
+The rioters are on party and the riot police are the other party.

+###### RioterAI

+Controls the behavior or the rioters.

+###### SceneLoader

+###### Unit

+#### Chimera, HQ Unit

+#### Chimera, Mission Units

+#### Command Queue

+#### FBX - Unit Classes

+#### Misc

+#### Names

+#### Skin Tones

+#### StatusFx

+#### Unit Class Prefabs